layo02/Deep-Learning-Hardware-Benchmark/README.md

 | Stacking 2D-Convolution (Convolve2D) | Convolution Neural Network|
 | Recurrent Neural Network (RNN) | Dealing with Time Series Data/ Natural Language Processing |

-Table 1: The benchmark approach using basic operations.
+Table 1: Application of basic operations in Deep Learning.

 Below is our description of the alternative benchmark approach:
 * In DMM, we defined a matrix C as a product of (MxN) and (NxK) matrices.
 For example, (3072,128,1024) means the resulting matrix is a product of (3072x128) and (128x1024) matrices.
 To benchmark, we implemented five different multiplications, and measured the overall **total excution time** of these five.
 These multiplications included (3072,128,1024), (5124,9124,2560), (2560,64,2560), (7860,64,2560), and (1760,128,1760).